Process Parameters Calculator

 Can I use the same parameters for different thicknesses of the same material?

-No. Thickness changes the heat balance and penetration demand, so the parameter window should be recalculated and revalidated whenever section size changes.
+No. Thickness changes the heat balance and penetration demand, so the parameter window should be recalculated whenever section size changes.
 Use the output as a starting range and confirm it with trial welds.

 How do I choose parameters for dissimilar metal welding?